Avocarrot/openrtb/README.md

 | 10  | Block creative attribute |

 **Functions**

+##### `replaceMacros()`

-- **.replaceMacros()**: Replaces auction macros for a bid.
+Replaces auction macros for a bid.

 ## Disclaimer

 This project is a work in progress.
-It was created for the specific purposes of the [Avocarrot Native Ad Exchange (AVX)](http://www.avocarrot.com/avx/) and some fields might be missing.
-If you want specific fields to be added then please either get in touch or [submit your own pull request](#contributing).
+It was created for the specific purposes of the [Avocarrot Native Ad Exchange (AVX)](http://www.avocarrot.com/avx/) and some objects fields or functionality might be missing.
+If you want something to be added then please either get in touch or [submit your own pull request](#contributing).

 ## Contributing